Fitness center injuries are typically caused by negligent

 Property owners have a duty to customers and other visitors to the gym.
 Under California’s premises liability laws, the owner or occupier is required to keep the property in a reasonably safe condition, including repairing any known hazardous conditions or warning visitors about hazardous conditions.

-The fitness center owner/operator has a duty exercise reasonable care to:
+The fitness center owner/operator has a duty to exercise reasonable care to:

 - Maintain the property;